NIH Designations

 Renewals

 request package.
 After the request package is received, an Immigration Specialist contacts the foreign national to discuss extension options.
-DIS cannot begin the extension process until a request package is received from the IC.
+DIS cannot begin the extension process until a request package is received from the ICO.